SimiaCryptus/jo-penai/docs/roadmap_docs.md

 #### Companion Object

 - **log**: Logger
-  A logger instance for logging informational messages about the recording process.
+  A log instance for logging informational messages about the recording process.

 - **audioFormat**: `AudioFormat`
   Defines the audio format used for recording.
 The current configuration is set to a sample rate of 16000 Hz, 16-bit sample size, mono channel, signed, and little-endian byte order.